harSofja/chat-app/README.md

 2. Install dependencies with `flutter pub get`.
 3. Configure Firebase as mentioned above.
 4. Run the app using `flutter run`.
+Note: The Firebase configuration files are included in the project for ease of evaluation.
+You can run the project directly without setting up Firebase.

 ## Repository